ziman/ever-to-excel/README.md

-# scheme-xls
+# ever-to-excel

-Compile Scheme(*) programs to spreadsheets.
+Compile programs to spreadsheets.

-(*) The current input language is actually much simpler than Scheme.

 ## Example

 ### Input

+The input language is called Ever.
+It's a restricted variant of Scheme.

 ```scheme
 (define (fac acc n)